This post will show you the steps to take to become an EC Council-certified Ethical Hacker.

 Overview Of EC-Council Certified Ethical Hacker (CEH) Certification

-The EC-Council Certified Ethical Hacker (CEH) certification is a globally recognized credential that validates the skills and knowledge of professionals in the field of ethical hacking and cybersecurity.
+The EC-Council Certified Ethical Hacker (CEH) certification is a globally recognized credential that validates the skills and knowledge of professionals in ethical hacking and cybersecurity.

 Offered by the International Council of E-Commerce Consultants (EC-Council), the CEH certification demonstrates an individual’s proficiency in identifying vulnerabilities, understanding hacking techniques, and implementing countermeasures to protect organizations from cyber threats.